Generic Name: probenecid and colchicine

 Not recommended in persons with known blood dyscrasias or uric acid kidney stones.

 Therapy with probenecid and colchicine should not be started until an acute gouty attack has subsided.

 Probenecid crosses the placental barrier and appears in cord blood.
 Colchicine can arrest cell division in animals and plants.
-In certain species of animals under certain conditions, colchicine has produced teratogenic effects.
+In certain species of animal under certain conditions, colchicine has produced teratogenic effects.
 The possibility of such effects in humans also has been reported.
 Because of the colchicine component, probenecid and colchicine is contraindicated in pregnant patients.
-The use of any drug in women of childbearing potential requires that the anticipated benefit be weighed against the possible hazards.
+The use of any drug in women of child bearing potential requires that the anticipated benefit be weighed against the possible hazards.